Reviews You Can Rely On

 We're back in the test kitchen, working hard to find the best pasta makers.
 After analyzing over 100 products, we purchased the 10 best pasta makers available today.
 We then whipped up a simple homemade pasta recipe and fed the dough through every single setting to evaluate which ones are worthy of your kitchen.
 From durability to ease of cleaning, we weighed the metrics and analyzed our results.
 Whether you're looking to cook up big family-style Italian dinners or perfectly plated single portions, our results can help determine which pasta maker is right for you.

 If you love making food from scratch, you've come to the right place.
 Our kitchen testing team offers a wealth of experience in the kitchen appliance and cookware realm.
-We can help you find everything from the best bread machines and the best rolling pins to our favorite mixers, the top-rated handheld immersion blenders, and even the best pizza ovens.
+We can help you find everything from bread machines and rolling pins to our favorite mixers, the top-rated handheld immersion blenders, and even the best pizza ovens.

 1